Holy Spirit Advantage Prophetic Ministries

 requirement of the law shall be regarded obsolete.
 Another way of explaining what Jesus said, is to say it the way Paul

 explained it.
-That if you chose to live by the Law alone independent of the blood of Jesus, then you must obey and
+That if you chose to live by the Law alone, then you must obey and attain to the demands of the law to

-attain to the demands of the law to the letter.
-In other words, you must leave no stones unturned in keeping to the
+the letter.
+In other words, you must leave no stones unturned in keeping to the letters of the Law.
+However, that it is

-letters of the Law.
-However, that it is certain that you will fail, because the Law exposes our inability to please or
+certain that you will fail, because the Law exposes our inability to please or attain God’s righteousness without a savior

-attain God’s righteousness without a redeemer.
-The Christian accepts the sacrificial death of Jesus Christ on the cross,
+or a Messiah.
+The Christian accepts the sacrificial death of Jesus Christ on the cross, and is covered with His

-and is covered with His righteousness, but he is not excused from keeping the Law of God.
-The Christian, therefore, by
+righteousness, but he is not excused from keeping the Law of God.
+The Christian, therefore, by the grace of God which

-the grace of God which was obtained through the death and resurrection of Jesus Christ can now approach the throne
+was obtained through the death and resurrection of Jesus Christ can now approach the throne of God Almighty with

-of God Almighty with boldness, having been washed in the blood of the lamb provided by God Himself (Heb.
+boldness, having been washed in the blood of the lamb provided by God Himself (Heb.
 4:16).

 The Christian having attained righteousness through faith in Jesus Christ, has never been excused from keeping the